ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 Logging and Monitoring

 - Access to network management systems shall be tightly controlled, making sure that users do not have more privilege than is required to perform their job.
-Access to network management systems, and the level of access granted shall be authorised by the Manager Infrastructure & Operations – Corporate, Network & Broadband Systems.
+Access to network management systems, and the level of access granted shall be authorized by the Manager Infrastructure & Operations – Corporate, Network & Broadband Systems.

 - Access to the network management interface on network security appliances shall be restricted to specially created network management VLANs.